-Lavallee's student-athletes have also performed in the classroom, winning four straight Marya Welch Awards for the highest women's team GPA at UC Davis.
-Additionally, Aggie women's gymnastics has earned back-to-back NCAA Public Recognition Awards for Academic Progress Rate (2011 and 2012) and five straight NACGWC/W Academic Team honors (2008-2012).
-Katie Yamamura garnered back-to-back CoSIDA Academic All-America honors, then won the conference's nomination for the 2013 NCAA Woman of the Year award.
+Lavallee's student-athletes have also performed in the classroom, winning four straight Marya Welch Awards (2009-12) for the highest women's team GPA at UC Davis.
+Additionally, Aggie women's gymnastics earned five consecutive NCAA Public Recognition Awards for Academic Progress Rate (2011-14) and 10 straight NACGWC/W Academic Team honors (2008-17).

 Before arriving at UC Davis, Lavallee enjoyed a successful three-year stint as the top assistant for longtime Yale mentor Barbara Tonry.
 In the past two seasons, he and Tonry guided six Bulldogs to at-large appearances at the NCAA Northeast Regional.
 Furthermore, Yale captured an Ivy League title in 2005.

 Prior to his stop in New Haven, Lavallee spent 11 years as director and head coach of the Sterling Academy of Gymnastics in Sterling, Mass.
 In addition to his work with club's recreational programs, which grew to more than 1,000 students, Lavallee coached champions at the state, regional and national level, plus a member of the 2002 Junior Olympic National Team.
 He served as meet director at many levels including the 1999 USAG Eastern Championships.
 Also during his time at Sterling, Lavallee taught gymnastics as a physical education course at Atlantic Union College in Lancaster, Mass.